ymlai87416/CarND-Capstone/report/control.md

 To calculate angular velocity:

-* Find a linear equation which extrapolate the previous waypoint to the next waypoint
+* Find a linear equation which extrapolates the previous waypoint to the next waypoint
 * Draw a circle around the current car position
 * Find intersection points of a circle and the linear equation
 * Set the target to the intersection point between the car and the next waypoint